 Getting to the Root

-Chiropractic care addresses the structural causes of physical pain rather than simply treating symptoms.
+Chiropractic care addresses the structural causes of chronic pain rather than simply treating symptoms.
 If we look at the natural history of your condition and how it evolved, intervene at the source, and correct the underlying structure, we get results without drugs or surgery.

 We start with a detailed history: what you do/did for a living; sports participation; how you may have stressed your skeleton in the past.
 Sleeping postures also count.
 You spend a third of your life in that posture, so we need to know how well your skeleton is supported during sleep.